RandyDeng/RandyDeng.github.io/README.md

 My personal website showcases my experience, values, and interests.
 The original website was built in September 2016 using wordpress.com to hold information on projects I completed.
 However, I discovered that it was difficult to update my website and express myself through WordPress.

 In May 2017, I decided to host a new personal website on GitHub to facilitate easier and faster updates.
-I created this website using a Bootstrap framework and my self-taught HTML/CSS skills.
+I created this website using Bootstrap and my self-taught HTML/CSS skills.

 ## Creator